AdaCore/xmlada/README.md

 XML/Ada.
 You can change that default by specifying explicitly --enable-shared as an extra switch to configure.

-Depending on what Ada runtime your application is build with, you might need to change the file shared.gpr (at the root of the XML/Ada directory) so that the Default_Switches lines in the Compiler package contain something like: for Default_Switches ("Ada") use ("--RTS=sjlj", ...);

 To install the library, use the following command line: make all install

+If your application is built using a runtime which is not the default, you need to build XmlAda with the same runtime.
+This is done by simply adding an RTS=NAME argument to the make command above.
+For instance, to build and install the XmlAda library with the "rtp" runtime, adjust the make command above as follow:

+   make all install RTS=rtp

+You can also override the default install location by adding the argument IPREFIX=PATH to the make command above.

 Compiling with other Ada compilers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~